With so many web hosting companies and prices varying from virtually nothing to over £100 per month, how do you choose?

 a) Technical support

 One of the most important things I look for in a web host is good technical support.
-I had a client who’s website was down with a database error on a Friday afternoon.
+I had a client whose website was down with a database error on a Friday afternoon.
 She called her tech support and they said they would get back to her after the weekend!
-Do you need a quicker response than that?
+This is just not good enough.
+I currently use a company with 24/7 support who usually get back to me within 15 minutes to any queries I make, even on a Saturday evening.

 b) Where are their servers?